BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-Your company needs to develop an overarching enterprise strategy so that the IT strategy aligns with the goals of the organization.
-This will help not only define the direction to go in when selecting cloud ERP software, but what tools will be needed to achieve that direction.
-From there, system capabilities can be evaluated and filtered to understand what cloud ERP system makes the most sense.
+The company needs to develop an overarching enterprise strategy so that its IT strategy aligns with the goals of the organization.
+This will not only help define the direction the company goes in when selecting cloud ERP vendor software, but also which tools it will need to head in that direction.
+From there, companies must evaluate and filter system capabilities to understand which cloud ERP system makes the most sense.

-In the earlier era of cloud and software-as-a-service (SaaS) ERP offerings, cloud services differed greatly in certain areas of functionality and pricing, but with the growth of cloud, those distinctions have leveled out.
-As it stands, the differences between traditional ERP providers moving to the cloud and born-in-cloud ERP vendors are becoming less significant.
-The differences that do exist are predicted to become increasingly reduced as born-in-cloud and SaaS providers mature and traditional ERP vendors continue investing in their own cloud services, the differences will dwindle.
+In the earlier era of cloud and SaaS ERP offerings, cloud services differed greatly in certain areas of functionality and pricing.
+But with the growth of the cloud, those distinctions have leveled out.
+As it stands, the differences between traditional ERP providers moving to the cloud and born-in-the-cloud ERP vendors are less significant.
+As born-in-the-cloud and SaaS providers mature and traditional ERP vendors continue investing in their own cloud services, the differences will dwindle.

 Cloud ERP software for larger or more complex enterprises

 Larger enterprises in search of cloud ERP software generally need a system that covers a range of services.
 Some systems can offer robust functionality due to the various options and modules that cloud ERP vendors offer.
-The drawback may be that some prepackaged modules or services may not be entirely necessary.
+The drawback is that some prepackaged modules or services may not be entirely necessary.

 Cloud ERP software for SMBs

 Cloud ERP vendors offer SMB software that tends to be more industry or functionally specific to meet a more diverse selection of business needs.
 As opposed to the larger corporate giants, SMBs are more prevalent across a wider variety of industries and may have drastically different requirements for their ERP systems.
 Many ERP vendors on the market today showcase how their product capabilities can meet industry needs, and the list of options is as long as it is varied.
 Here are just a few.